ugr-sail/sinergym/docs/source/pages/gcloudAPI.rst

 The main idea is to construct a **virtual machine** (VM) using **Google Cloud Engine** (GCE) in order to execute our **Sinergym container** on it.
-At the same time, this remote container will update a **Google Cloud Bucket with experiments results** and **mlflow tracking server** with artifacts if we configure that experiment with those options.
+At the same time, this remote container will update **Weights and Biases tracking server** with artifacts if we configure that experiment with those options.

 When an instance has finished its job, container **auto-remove** its host